Anastacia-Canto/alura_cursus/Challenge/README.md

 list of products and its specific informations, that shloud be dynamically exhibited on the webpage.</p>

 <p>To develop this project some specific courses from Alura were indicated as knowledge resource.
 Actually, the visual part is finished,
-  including responsiveness design.
+  including responsive design.
 The dynamization is still in process.</p>